jdglaser/Econ703/README.md

 # Econ703
-Data and assignments for Econometrics
+Data and homework assignments for Econometrics